lucee/lucee-docs/docs/04.guides/08.lucee-5/01.extensions/page.md

 version: "1.0.0.40"
 id: "E6634E1A-4CC5-4839-A83C67549ECA8D5B"
 name: "MongoDB Datasource and Cache"
-description: "This Extensions allows to use MongoDB direcly in your code or as a Cache (Experimentel).
+description: "This Extensions allows to use MongoDB directly in your code or as a Cache (Experimental).
 MongoDB (from humongous) is a cross-platform document-oriented database.
 Classified as a NoSQL database, MongoDB eschews the traditional table-based relational database structure in favor of JSON-like documents with dynamic schemas (MongoDB calls the format BSON), making the integration of data in certain types of applications easier and faster."
 start-bundles: false
 trial: false
 lucee-core-version: "5.0.0.021"